lachlanstephen/fract-ol_42/README.md

 # e.g. ./fract-ol j 0.0065 .2
 ```

-_NOTE_: Mandelbrot Set does not accept options.
+_Note_: Mandelbrot Set does not accept options.

-_NOTE_: `<Options>` ONLY accepts floats.
+_Note_: `<Options>` ONLY accepts floats.
 Option 1 and Option 2 combine to form a complex number.

+### Program Output Examples

+TBC

+### Plans for repository

+- [ ] Screenshots to this documentation of exmaple outputs
+- [ ] Add mouse position zoom management (bonus)
+- [ ] Add another fractal set (bonus)
+- [ ] Re-evaluate project with bonuses

+### Personal Note

+I really enjoy mathematics, and personally find it quite beautiful, and this project was a perfect exmaple of this.
+Delving into the concept of complex numbers and their applications, as well as quadratics, was something I've missed since finishing school mathematics.
+I'm glad I chose this program, and got to create these works of art.